Eddie Butler (rugby union): Early life and rugby career

 He captained Pontypool RFC side between 1982 and 1985, in succession to Jeff Squire.
+He made his club debut against Pontypool Junior Union on 1 September 1976 and scored 60 tries in 245 appearances.
 He was chosen for the Barbarians and the British Lions, touring with the latter in 1983.
 Butler retired from international rugby in 1985.

 Journalist and broadcaster

 Whilst continuing to play for Pontypool Butler became a teacher at Cheltenham College.
 He joined BBC Radio Wales as a press and publicity officer in 1984 and later worked for a property developer.
 Butler entered journalism in 1988, writing for the Sunday Correspondent.

 Butler wrote a weekly column in the Rugby Union section of The Observer Sport since 1991 and also wrote for The Guardian, as well as commentating for the BBC with Brian Moore, the former England hooker.
-Butler had first commentated alongside veteran Bill McLaren and after McClaren's retirement Butler became the BBC's lead Rugby Union commentator.
+Butler had first commentated alongside veteran Bill McLaren and after McLaren's retirement Butler became the BBC's lead Rugby Union commentator.

 He received some attention when it became public knowledge that Austin Healey's newspaper column had been written by Butler whilst Healey was on tour with the British and Irish Lions Rugby squad in Australia in 2001.

 Before commentating on a match, Butler prepared for several hours, absorbing as much information as he could, but taking few notes, and likened it to cramming for an examination.
 He described writing a match report, often under time pressure, as telling a story which does not necessarily have to follow the timeline of the match so long as it is entertaining and complete.

 In 2008 Butler provided commentary for archery at the Beijing Olympics.

 Butler presented the history series: Wales and the History of the World (BBC1 Wales), Hidden Histories (BBC2), Welsh Towns at War (BBC1) in 2014 and two series of Welsh Towns (BBC2 Wales) in 2015.
 He was on the commentating team for the Invictus Games.
 He also worked on association football assignments, including a special interview with Eric Cantona for an FA Cup Final edition of Grandstand in 1994.